 Truancy: Students without a valid excuse (unexcused absence) for three (3) full school days in one school year or tardy in excess of thirty (30) minutes during a school day on any three (3) school days in one school year without a valid excuse, or any combination thereof, shall be classified as a truant.
 Students with 10 or more tardy marks in one period in one semester shall be classified as a truant.
-Students with 10 or more tardy marks in one period in one semester shall be classified as a truant.
+Students exhibiting irregular attendance, with excessive or unusual absences or patterns of absences, can be classified as a truant.
 The parent/guardian of a student classified as a truant will be notified via a SARB letter noting the following: (Education Code 48260.5)